Rotman School of Management: Predecessors and early history (1901–1972)

+Faculty of Management Studies (1972–1995)

+The school in its current form was officially established as the Faculty of Management Studies in 1972, with John Crispo as its first dean.

 In 1982 the School assumed responsibility for teaching the Commerce courses within the BCom program and in 1992 the BCom program became a joint program of the Faculty of Arts and Science and of the Rotman School.
 In 1983 the School began a privately financed Executive MBA program.
 It was renamed again, being shortened to the Faculty of Management in 1986.
 In 1989 a privately funded MBA in professional accounting was added.
-In 1996 it was moved to the Mississauga campus and the degree changed to Master of Management & Professional Accounting.
+In 1996 it was moved to the University of Toronto's Mississauga campus and the degree changed to Master of Management & Professional Accounting, now offered by the Institute for Management and Innovation (IMI).
 The School also offers a variety of non-degree Executive Development Programs and operates a number of research centres which complement its teaching and research activities.